python-poetry/poetry/docs/cli.md

 ## env

-The `env` command regroups sub commands to interact with the virtualenvs associated with a specific project.
+The `env` command groups subcommands to interact with the virtualenvs associated with a specific project.

 See [Managing environments]({{< relref "managing-environments" >}}) for more information about these commands.